nonameplum/PLCurrencyTextField/README.md

-# CurrencyTextField
+# PLCurrencyTextField

 ![Version](https://img.shields.io/badge/Version-1.0.0-orange.svg?style=flat)[![Swift](https://img.shields.io/badge/Swift-2.2-brightgreen.svg?style=flat)](https://swift.org)![License](https://img.shields.io/badge/License-MIT-blue.svg?style=flat)![CocoaPods](https://img.shields.io/badge/Cocoapods-compatible-green.svg?style=flat)![Carthage](https://img.shields.io/badge/Carthage-compatible-green.svg?style=flat)

 ## Summary

-`CurrencyTextField` provide simple and user friendly support for the amount in the currency.
+`PLCurrencyTextField` provide simple and user friendly support for the amount in the currency.

 ## Usage

-To start using the component add it to your project using CocoaPods, Carthage or manually then to create `CurrencyTextField` intance put `UITextField` using *Interface builder* and change its class to `CurrencyTextField` in *Identity inspector* or do it from code.
+To start using the component add it to your project using CocoaPods, Carthage or manually then to create `PLCurrencyTextField` intance put `UITextField` using *Interface builder* and change its class to `PLCurrencyTextField` in *Identity inspector* or do it from code.

 ## Requirements